4 Key Elements of a Great Intranet Homepage Design with Examples

 Who wants a bad first impression – I’ve never heard of anybody who intends to, but it happens.
 And you can ruin great intranet design with one bad first impression.

-If your users see a homepage that’s cluttered and not useful – that might be the impression they get about the whole intranet project implementation, even if it’s a well-built intranet.
+Suppose your users see a homepage that’s cluttered and not useful.
+In that case, that might be the impression they get about the whole intranet project implementation, even if it’s a well-built intranet.

 Creating an intranet homepage that’s both helpful and looks slick is not complicated.
 But often companies put too much of everything on their homepage with so little value that employees just learn to ignore it.